 Have you ever heard of SOCCSKSARGEN?
 Perhaps some of you might have already been there, or it is your first time hearing about this place!
 Home of the T’boli tribe, SOCCSKSARGEN is a region in the Philippines located in Mindanao.
 The region is definitely culturally diverse – that has an authentic culture.

-If you want to learn more about the indigenous culture and traditions, the well-preserved tribal of the Philippines, discover the unexplored areas, taste different local foods; then you must put SOX in your bucket list!
-So, if you are planning to travel around Central Mindanao, then just read on this article.
+If you want to learn more about the indigenous culture and traditions, the well-preserved tribes of the Philippines, discover the unexplored areas, and taste different local foods; then you must put SOX on your bucket list!
+So, if you are planning to travel around Central Mindanao, then just read this article.

 Understanding SOCCSKSARGEN: Central Mindanao